This page contains sources of information relating to Patrick Matthew that don’t fit into the categories I’ve created elsewhere on this website.

 - In 1912, William Thomas Calman published a brief review of Patrick Matthew’s life and work to commemorate the return of the annual meeting of the British Association for the Advancement of Science to Dundee.
 In his 1996 book on Matthew, William Dempster notes that Calman, in a private letter to D’Arcy Thompson, referred to Matthew as “an old bore”.
 In April 2016, Mike Sutton made the original source of this reference available on his website.
 Both Calman and Thompson had connections to Dundee, and the letter shows that both were involved in organising the BAAS meeting (see also here).
 Calman actually refers to Matthew as “a bit of a bore”, but it still shows that Calman was not impressed with Matthew’s writings outside of his remarkable writings on the origin of species in his 1831 book.
 For my additional comments on Calman’s letter, see here.

-- (2015.05.23) The location of Patrick Matthew’s grave has been pin-pointed by Peter Symon to a specific headstone within Errol Churchyard.
+- (2015.05.23) The location of Patrick Matthew’s grave has been pin-pointed to a specific headstone within Errol Churchyard.
+From information provided by Peter Symon.

 - Mary Young’s 2004 PhD thesis “Rural society in Scotland from the Restoration to the Union: challenge and response in the Carse of Gowrie, circa 1660-1707” contains information on the Gourdiehill estate in the 17th and 18th centuries.
 Young’s primary source for this information appears to be “GD316: Records of the Matthew family of Gourdiehill, Perthshire”, stored in the National Records of Scotland.
 From information provided by Howard Minnick.